-Success seems like the be-all and end-all, so when you come across Enneagram Type 3s who are efficient, productive, focused, motivated, and success-driven, they seem to have it all.
+For many, success seems like the be-all and end-all, so when you come across Enneagram Type 3s, they seem to have it all.
+These Achievers are:

 This article hopes to take an in-depth look at Enneagram Three, elaborating on their fears, motivations, desires, strengths, weaknesses, growth opportunities, and work preferences.
 Let’s get started.